OmarGamalH/SBME_DS_Projects/Task 1 (Shortest Queue Task)/README.md

   - **Priority Queues** (inserted based on criticality) which will insert the patients based on their criticality level.

 ### Patient Processing
-- Each queue can hold up to **5 patients** before a new queue is created.
+- Each queue can hold up to **5 patients**
+- Once the queue (Normal or priority) Reach the max length of patients , a new Queue will be created **(Increasing number of providers)** and appended to the existing Queues which means a new provider is available now in the Normal/Prioirty System
 - When service time comes:
   - Normal queues serve in the order of arrival.
   - Priority queues serve based on patient severity.